Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## Since Version 00

-- Improved and extended the description of "Encryption" section,
+- Improved and extended the description of "Encryption" section.
-- Improved and extended the description of "Round-Trip Time Estimation" section,
+- Improved and extended the description of "Round-Trip Time Estimation" section.
-- Extended the description of "Handshake" section with "Stream ID Extension Message", "Group Membership Extension" subsections,
+- Extended the description of "Handshake" section with "Stream ID Extension Message", "Group Membership Extension" subsections.
-- Extended "Handshake Messages" section with the detailed description of handshake procedure,
+- Extended "Handshake Messages" section with the detailed description of handshake procedure.
-- Improved "Key Material" section description,
+- Improved "Key Material" section description.
-- Changed packet structure formatting for "Packet Structure" section,
+- Changed packet structure formatting for "Packet Structure" section.
-- Did minor additions to the "Acknowledgement and Lost Packet Handling" section,
+- Did minor additions to the "Acknowledgement and Lost Packet Handling" section.
-- Fixed broken links,
+- Fixed broken links.
 - Extended the list of references.

+## Since Version 01

+- Extended "Congestion Control" section with the detailed description of SRT packet pacing for both live streaming and file/message transmission cases.
+- Improved "Group Membership Extension" section.
+- Reworked "Security Consideration" section.
+- Changed the workgroup from "MOPS" to "Network Working Group".
+- Changed the intended status of the document from "Standards Track" to "Informational".
+- Overall corrections throughout the document: fixed lists, punctuation, etc.